stefen/gutenberg/docs/reference/deprecated.md

 Gutenberg's deprecation policy is intended to support backwards-compatibility for two minor releases, when possible.
 The current deprecations are listed below and are grouped by _the version at which they will be removed completely_.
 If your plugin depends on these behaviors, you must update to the recommended alternative before the noted version.

+## 3.8.0

+ - `wp.components.withContext` has been removed.
+Please use `wp.element.createContext` instead.
+See: https://reactjs.org/docs/context.html.

 ## 3.7.0

  - `wp.components.withAPIData` has been removed.
 Please use the Core Data module or `wp.apiFetch` directly instead.